telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 </script>
 ```

-### MultiSelect Throws An Exception
+### MultiSelects Throw Exceptions

-Widget could throw an exception telling the developer that it cannot 'get length from undefined' (or similar error).
-The most common reason for such error is
+MultiSelect widgets sometimes throw an exception stating that it cannot `get length from undefined` (or similar).
+The most common reason for such an error is that the field set to the `k-ng-model` directive is `undefined`.

-that the field set to the `k-ng-model` directive is `undefined`:
+The example below demonstrates an incorrect definition of the `k-ng-model` field.

-##### Example showing incorrect definition
+###### Example

 ```
 <div id="example" ng-app="KendoDemos">